airnandez/root-cloud/README.md

     $ git clone git://github.com/airnandez/root-cloud $HOME/root-cloud
     ```

-4. Compile this extension using the current installation of ROOT (pointed to by `$ROOTSYS`):
+4. Compile this extension using version of ROOT pointed to by `$ROOTSYS`:

     ```
     $ cd $HOME/root-cloud/src